mattyv/axiom/README.md

 1. **Your library code** - via header analysis, comment annotations, and LLM-assisted extraction
 2. **C++20 foundations** - grounding library axioms in formal language semantics

-When an LLM makes a claim about your library, Axiom validates it against the extracted knowledge and returns a proof chain showing why it's valid or invalid.
+When an LLM makes a claim about your library, Axiom validates it against the extracted knowledge and returns a proof chain (potentially all the way to cpp standard) showing why it's valid or invalid.

 ## How It Works